thaliaarchi/unix-news/manuals/README.md

   > by typing the ASCII "FS" character (control "\" on model 37 Teletypes).
 Thus
   > programs which are looping or about which the user has second thoughts may
   > be halted.

+  This manual appears to have been printed by a Model 37.
+The multiplication dots in “8<sup>.</sup>64<sup>.</sup>128” and the subscripts in “command arg<sub>1</sub> arg<sub>2</sub> ... arg<sub>n</sub>” appear to use Model 37 half line feeds.
+The lines are also double-spaced, except for in code blocks.

+  TODO: Reformat file as double-spaced.